LFJ in Conversation: Summer Read-Along Series

 Power and Justice in the South and Beyond

-This episode features Amber N. Mitchell, the director of education at Whitney Plantation, Lolita Bolden, project manager at the Southern Poverty Law Center Mississippi State Office, and Jalaya Liles Dunn, director of Learning for Justice, all of whom are contributors in the latest issue of Learning for Justice magazine.
-This discussion will highlight the power of place and the importance of honest history by centering the resistance and resilience of Black people enslaved on forced labor camps and the vital aspect and richness of community, particularly in the South, where, as Jalaya Liles Dunn explains, “justice must be fought [for] … with allies from other parts of the nation.”
+This episode featured Amber N. Mitchell, the director of education at Whitney Plantation, Lolita Bolden, project manager at the Southern Poverty Law Center Mississippi State Office, and Jalaya Liles Dunn, director of Learning for Justice, all of whom are contributors in the latest issue of Learning for Justice magazine.
+This discussion highlighted the power of place and the importance of honest history by centering the resistance and resilience of Black people enslaved on forced labor camps and the vital aspect and richness of community, particularly in the South, where, as Jalaya Liles Dunn explains, “justice must be fought [for] … with allies from other parts of the nation.”

 The Power of Space: Where Young People Are Valued

 This episode features activist and writer Dorothee Benz, Ph.D., and Equality Florida activists Nikole Parker and Brandon Wolfe, all contributors to the latest issue of Learning for Justice magazine.
-Along with special guest Ian Siljestrom, also from Equality Florida, these experts will offer information about the rights of LGBTQ+ young people and ways to create safe school environments for LGBTQ+ students and educators.
+Along with special guest Ian Siljestrom, also from Equality Florida, these experts offer information about the rights of LGBTQ+ young people and ways to create safe school environments for LGBTQ+ students and educators.

 Season 1, Summer 2022